danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 #endif
 ```

-We can then set the coordinator as the text view delegate in the coordinator's initializer:
+We can then set the coordinator as the text view delegate in the `RichTextCoordinator` initializer:

 ```swift
 open class RichTextCoordinator: NSObject {